Welcome to the THIRD stage of the respectme #ChooseRespect journey

 Through nurturing respect and compassion for others, this can develop into more caring behaviours and more trusting and positive relationships.
 This is key to preventative anti-bullying strategies.

-Much of the work already happening in schools is supporting the development of empathy, particularly restorative approaches which can support children and young people to improve their ability to listen to each other, reflect on the impact of their behaviour on others and develop more caring attitudes.
+Much of the work already happening in schools and youth settings is supporting the development of empathy, for example restorative approaches can support children and young people to improve their ability to listen to each other, reflect on the impact of their behaviour on others and develop more caring attitudes.

 How to use these education and learning resources to improve practice